 It’s only recently, by contrast, that I’ve given any real consideration to Henry VI 1,2, and 3.
 Generally thought to lack the blend of startling language and psychological and political insight that begins with R III and embraces H. IV-V, the H VI triptych is early work (set, obviously, later than the stronger batch); some of it wasn’t written by Shakespeare; the parts that probably are Shakespeare have far less originality, both poetically and psychologically, than his mature work.
 And yet lately H VI has finally begun getting some respect.
 Narratively, this early-career, three-part “Henriad” leads straight into the climax of Richard III, where Shakespeare gets his first real grasp on the history play, and it’s possible to see the quartet as of-a-piece, if a bumpy piece.
 The weak religious enthusiast Henry VI isn’t naively done at all, and the political infighting and military action are at times super-intense.
 Anyway, even Shakespeare’s best history plays lack unity of action.
 I’m now engaged, all too desultorily, in what’s known these days as a radical adaptation of some of that material.
 We shall see.

-I think Shakespeare, like Miranda, just grabbed up the hottest, most readily available narrative and got busy dramatizing.
+I think Shakespeare, like Miranda, just grabbed up the hottest, most readily available narrative and got busy dramatizing it.
 For Shakespeare, as for Miranda, one-sidedness doesn’t come up, because as with Miranda, one-sidedness is the condition under which the show exists at all.
 Shakespeare was writing a grand patriotic drama, leading to the foregone conclusion that the reign of Elizabeth I, and then the reign of James I, represents the salvation of the sceptered isle.
-Along the way, the playwright made many stunning moves that bring indelible irony to the dire cycles of politics; to leadership and its failings; to public unrest; to many kinds of violence, including the oppression of women; to kingship itself; to history itself.
+Along the way, the playwright made many stunning moves, some quite overt, that others less so, that bring indelible irony to the dire cycles of politics; to leadership and its failings; to public unrest; to many kinds of violence, including the oppression of women; to kingship itself; to history itself.

-The historians and scholars who resist criticism of the musical’s particular distortions of history, and of the particular work those distortions do, by invoking the national storytelling of the greatest poetic theater artist in English, are glorifying the nation-and-empire Shakespeare, the Shakespeare quoted by semi-informed men who lifted their gin and tonics in country clubs around the world and quoted Kipling in the same weepy breath.
+The historians and scholars who, in resisting criticism of the musical’s particular distortions of history, and of the particular work those distortions do, invoke the national storytelling of the greatest poetic theater artist in English, are glorifying the nation-and-empire Shakespeare, the Shakespeare quoted by semi-informed men who lifted their gin and tonics in country clubs around the world and recited Kipling in the same weepy breath.
+That’s Shakespeare the long-dead national mascot.
 The actual artist known as Shakespeare survived and thrived by pleasing the powerful in a cutthroat late-Medieval world of casual cruelty, flamboyant ostentation, mass misery, institutionalized ignorance, holy war, and zero tolerance for those who questioned authority.
-By invoking Shakespeare in defense of the uses of history in “Hamilton,” the defenders may be saying more about “Hamilton” than they mean.
+By invoking Shakespeare in defense of the uses of history in “Hamilton: an American Musical,” the defenders may be saying more about the musical than they mean.